Byron PeeblesBlog

 Hardware I use

-I use a Dell Precision 5540 running Ubuntu 20.04.
-Even when I worked in the office most of the time—and now working from home all the time—I’ve never really felt comfortable using a separate keyboard or monitor, so I just use the built in keyboard (pretty decent) and display (a very good HiDPI display).
+I use a Dell in their newish Pro line running Ubuntu 24.04.
+Even when I worked in the office most of the time—and now working from home almost all of the time—I’ve never really felt comfortable using a separate keyboard or monitor, so I just use the built in keyboard (pretty decent) and display, which is okay and good getting squareish aspect ratio.

-I have a Pixel 7 Pro for my phone that I also read books on—again because the display is quite nice.
+I have a Pixel 9 Pro for my phone that I also read books on—again because the display is quite nice.
+It’s probably the nicest form factor of a phone I’ve used.

-I have an original Switch and Switch OLED for additional gaming for myself and my family.
-(We also have a Wii, Xbox 360, GameCube, Super Nintendo, Nintendo, 3DS Lite, GBA SP2, New 3DS XL, and a few other things.)
+I have a variety of Switches for video gaming for myself and my family.
+(We also have a Wii, Xbox 360, GameCube, Super Nintendo, Nintendo, 3DS Lite, GBA SP2, New 3DS XL, Playdate, and a few other things.)

 Software!